x

 Didn’t receive your issue?
 Postal and clerical issues happen, unfortunately!
 Please let us know if you haven’t received your current issue immediately!
 Your issue is usually mailed Marketing or third-class U.S. postage 10-15 days prior to the end of the month of the first month’s publication date.
 Please allow 7-10 business days for delivery.
 Deliveries in some areas of the country may take longer than others.
 If you have not received your issue in a timely manner, please contact us at [email protected] or (817) 379-5528.

 Replacement copies: We will gladly send you a replacement copy if your issue is lost in the mail or damaged.
 However, we will only send a replacement copy when notified within its publishing period.
-For example, if you request a replacement copy for the November/December issue, please contact us before Dec.
+For example, to request a replacement copy for the November/December issue, please contact us before Dec.
 31 and we will replace your copy, subject to availability.
 We cannot always replace older issues.
 It is important that you bring any missing issues to our attention immediately!
 Please note, marketing or third-class mail may not be forwarded in the case of a change of address.

 How do I know when my subscription expires?
 Subscribers can find the expiration date of their subscription on the mailing label printed on the plastic sleeve protecting your issue.
 The expiration date is above your name and address and looks something like this: